8. 30 for 30: Nature Boy (2017)

-An ESPN made-for-tv documentary, the channel’s ’30 for 30′ series chronicled the life, success and tragedy of one of the wrestling industry’s greatest ever wrestlers in their documentary Nature Boy.
+An ESPN made-for-tv documentary, ’30 for 30′ chronicled the life, success and tragedy of one of the wrestling industry’s greatest ever wrestlers in their documentary Nature Boy.

-Discussing everything from the 16-time world champion’s childhood to his sleeping with over 1,000 women, right through to his many marriages and the death of his son, Nature Boy pulled no punches in presenting everything about the wrestling icon in an honest and heartbreaking fashion.
+Discussing everything from the 16-time world champion’s childhood to his sleeping with over 1,000 women, right through to breaking his back in an airplane crash and the death of his son, Nature Boy pulled no punches in presenting everything about the wrestling icon in an honest and heartbreaking fashion.

-This is one of those documentaries where, if you know the man or the character, you can’t help but to be enthralled as his truth unravels in front of you.
+This is one of those documentaries where, if you know the man or the character he portrayed on television for over thirty years, you can’t help but to be enthralled as his truth unravels in front of you.

 Jake “The Snake” Roberts was, at one time, one of the most iconic wrestlers in the world, but once the documentary crew behind The Resurrection of Jake the Snake caught up with him, he was a middle aged man with a cacophony of health, drug and family related problems who wasn’t likely to live much longer should he continue down the path he’d trodden for the past 15-20 years.